iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > This app wastes the battery life on my phone<br> :date: __2020-11-17 00:37:21__

 > This app doesn't work for me keeps on telling me to turn on Bluetooth the Bluetooth is on already tried downloading this app a few times now but it just never works<br> :date: __2020-11-07 18:46:45__

-> Not effective and drains battery<br> :date: __2020-11-04 22:38:44__

-> This app is non effective<br> :date: __2020-11-04 06:22:52__

-> Doubtful it works, it only does a check when you go in and prompt it, I had zero checks for 14 days on a few occasions.
-I have the app on 3 devices in the same house and they have never had a handshake with each other.<br> :date: __2020-11-03 00:33:13__